mjmeijerman/vps2-provisioning/roles-galaxy/geerlingguy.certbot/README.md

     certbot_create_command: "{{ certbot_script }} certonly --standalone --noninteractive --agree-tos --email {{ cert_item.email | default(certbot_admin_email) }} -d {{ cert_item.domains | join(',') }}"

 The `certbot_create_command` defines the command used to generate the cert.
+See the full default command inside `defaults/main.yml` for a full example—and you can easily add in extra arguments that are not in the default command with the `certbot_create_extra_args` variable.

 #### Standalone Certificate Generation